Midtrans/advanced-faq-site/faq-general.md

 ### Should I refer to `status_code` API response as transaction status?{docsify-ignore}
 `status_code` only refers to the result of current API action.
 It behaves like HTTP status code.
 For example, the meaning of `status_code: 200`, depends on the API action context being executed.

-For *Create Transaction* API action, `status_code:200` means the API is able to create and receive payment successfully.
+For *Create Transaction* API action, `status_code:200` means the API is able to create transaction successfully.
 In case of Get Status API action, `status_code:200` means the API get status action is successful.
 The transaction is found, regardless of the status of the transaction.
-It does not refer to the transaction status.
+It does not refer to the transaction status or payment status.

-If you want the reference of the most recent transaction status, it is recommended to check the `transaction_status` instead of `status_code`, which will have consistent value regardless of any API action.
+If you want the reference of the most recent transaction status or payment status, it is recommended to check the `transaction_status` instead of `status_code`, which will have consistent value regardless of any API action.

 ### My developer tested failure scenario within GoPay simulator.
 Nothing happened and the transaction status is still pending.
 What happened?{docsify-ignore}
 This is expected.
 In production mode, a failure of payment within Gojek App will be contained only within the app, and will allow customer to retry payment.
 So, failure is not notified to you or Midtrans.
 Transaction status will remain as pending, to allow retry attempt from the customer.
 If the customer fails to do successful payment within the expiry-time (default expiry is 15 minutes) the transaction status will change to `EXPIRE` and cannot be paid.

 ### For MIGS acquiring (and facilitator agreement type), if my customer says their card is deducted but Midtrans says the transaction is failure, what to do next?{docsify-ignore}
 In case of payment status mismatch between Midtrans MAP and MIGS based acquiring bank (which usually only happens when the MIGS encounters a timeout), please check the payment status from the MIGS portal using the account given by the bank.
-Then check whether the *Transaction ID* was successful using search.
+Then check whether the *Transaction ID* was successful using search feature.
 On the MIGS portal, you can search by `transaction_id` from Midtrans API response or MAP.
-If the transaction is shown as successful on the MIGS portal, please ensure that the transaction is proceeded with either one of the following:
+If the transaction is shown as successful on the MIGS portal, to ensure Midtrans & MIGS transaction status is in sync, then please decide which one you prefer to proceed with:

-* Canceled/refunded: Please proceed with cancel/refund on MIGS portal side, so that it matches with status on Midtrans side.
+* Cancel/refund the transaction: Please proceed with cancel/refund on MIGS portal side, so that it matches with status on Midtrans side.
 Or,

-* Successful: If it is allowed to be successful, please inform Midtrans so that Midtrans can update the transaction status to success, to match the status on MIGS portal.
+* Accept the transaction: If you want to leave it as accepted/successful transaction, please inform Midtrans so that Midtrans can update the transaction status to success, to match the status on MIGS portal.

-### I specified the transaction as 3DS.
-The card is 3DS, but the first transaction fails and no OTP/3DS is displayed.
+### Merchant's MID is 3DS.
+The card is 3DS, this is first transaction on that MID, and it fails with no OTP/3DS displayed.
 What should I do?{docsify-ignore}
-Search PAPI graylog by `transaction_id`, search `error` or keyword `exception`.
+Search PAPI graylog by `"<the transaction_id>"`, find for keyword `error` or `exception`.
 For example, you may find
 ```
 done executing verify to netcetera with response={"session_id":"00259985-2a42-4196-bdf4-50c872c4ef71","error":{"message":"The input value for the element 'merchant.url' is missing.","code":"INP-MISS","element":"merchant.url"}}
 ```